Serban-Timofte-EBR/SAP_TechStack_Notes/TADM_1/4_SAP_System_Kernel.md

 - A work process has a task handler that coordinates the actions within a work process, software processors and database interface.

-- **Dynpro processor** executes the screen flow logic of the application program, calls proessing logic of ABAP application and trasnsfers field content to the processing logic
+- **Dynpro processor** executes the screen flow logic of the application program, calls processing logic of ABAP application and trasnsfers field content to the processing logic

 - The actual processing logic of ABAP application is executed by the **ABAP Interpreter**